Salvo-32/IoT-FirstIndividualAssignment/SecondAssignment/README.md

    3. Moreover the possibility to perform aggregated computations for a specific physical property, through data coming from different positions at the same time, protects against wrong measurement values.
       * In other words if you can trust the majority of the sensor values then even if there are few abnormal values, the outcome is still a reliable one (arithmetic mean).
 3. Energy efficiency
-   1. In accordance with the [network diagram](./README.md/###Network-diagram-(Physical-devices-and-Protocols)) of this assignment ```m3-1.saclay``` acts as Border router, namely allows to exchange (route) messages between the multihop wireless newtork and the world-wide network, while remaining nodes ```m3-1.saclay``` - ```m3-12.saclay``` are End point, namely produce data only and send it over the wireless sensor network.
+   1. In accordance with the [network diagram](./README.md/###Network-diagram-(Physical-devices-and-Protocols)) of this assignment ```m3-1.saclay``` acts as Border router, namely allows to exchange (route) messages between the multihop wireless newtork and the world-wide network, while remaining nodes ```m3-1.saclay``` - ```m3-12.saclay``` are End points, namely produce data only and send it over the wireless sensor network.
 It is clear energy consumptions are pretty different according to the role of the node:
-   2. Border router routes, distributes/issues network parameters to End points, meanwhile produce data, therefore it requires the highest energy requirement
+      * Border router routes, distributes/issues network parameters to End points, meanwhile produce data, therefore it requires the highest energy requirement
-   3. End points, on the other hand, deal with sensing physical quantities sending over the network, therefore the lowest energy level is required
+      * End points, on the other hand, deal with sensing physical quantities sending over the network, therefore the lowest energy level is required
 ### Disadvantages of a multi-hop wireless network
 1. Throughput.
    1. As stated in the introduction of this section, deploying multiple boards entails deal with a bigger amount of data wrt first individual assignment